bmurrtech/0-100-days-cloud-engineer/README.md

 - Toggle down to "#AddressFamily any" (one under) to change it to read as follows "AddressFamily inet" (this changes it form IPv6 and IPv4 to IPv4-only).
 - Toggle down to "PermiteRootLogin yes" to "PermitRootLogin **no**" (because - no! - we do not want to allow god-like root powers open for hackers to exploit)
-- Toggle down to "PasswordAuthentications yes" and change it to "PasswordAuthentication **no**" *Important Note*: this will absolutely require authentication key pairs login to access the server.
+- Toggle down to: "PasswordAuthentications yes" and change it to: "PasswordAuthentication **no**"

+>**Important Note**: this will absolutely require authentication key pairs login to access the server.
 Do NOT change this if you did not set up passwordless login [see above for how-to](#Create-an-Authentication-Key-Pair)

 - Press CTRL + X and then press "y' then press `ENTER` to save the custom configuration
 - Next, you must restart the ssh daemon service, type: `sudo  systemctl restart sshd`

-  - **Do NOT logout** (in case you botched it).
+ > **Do NOT logout** (in case you botched it).
 Instead, open a new terminal/powershell and login to your server in a separate terminal: `ssh [username]@[IP_address]`

   - After trying to login in a separate window, you should get a "connection refused" message.
 If you did, this is a *good* sign!
 Because we closed the default port 22, remember?
 That's what we want!
-  - Keep that second terminal open and try this new command to login: `ssh [username]@[IP_address] -p [your_custom_port_number]` (the addition of `-p` allows us to specify which port to use to access your server; this number will be what you put in the config)
+  - Keep that second terminal open and try this new command to login: `ssh [username]@[IP_address] -p [your_custom_port_number]`

+ > The addition of `-p` allows us to specify which port to use to access your server; this number will be what you put in the config

   - If you got in to the server with that second command, congrats!
 You have successfully locked down all password logins.
-Take that hackers!
+Take that, hackers!

 ### Firewall UFW (Uncomplicated Fire Wall)